splunk/public-o11y-docs/gdi/monitors-databases/exec-input.rst

 .. caution::

-   The Exec Input monitor is now deprecated and will reach of End of Support on October 31st, 2024.
+   The Exec Input monitor is now deprecated and will reach of End of Support on February 3, 2025.
 During this period only critical security and bug fixes are provided.
 When End of Support is reached, the monitor will be removed and no longer be supported, and you won't be able to use it to send data to Splunk Observability Cloud.

    To monitor your system with Telegraf Exec you can use native OpenTelemetry instead.
 See more at :new-page:`OpenTelemetry Output Plugin <https://github.com/influxdata/telegraf/blob/master/plugins/outputs/opentelemetry/README.md>` in GitHub.